When traveling with kids, many families find that cruises are one of the best options.

 Note that ships that as of April 2023, the SkyPad virtual reality bungee trampoline is being phased off of ships.
 It is unclear what will go in its place, but it is sure to be a one-of-a-kind experience.

 In addition to these types of activities, Royal Caribbean ships also offer kids’ clubs.
 Options include Royal Babies and Tots for babies 3 years and under, Adventure Ocean which offers programs for kids aged 3-11 (there are three separate levels by age), and a teen program (with two separate levels).

 Norwegian Cruise Line

-Norwegian Cruise Line also offers youth clubs that are a great way for kids to meet other children.
+Norwegian Cruise Line also offers youth clubs that are a great way for kids to meet other children and let parents to enjoy some much needed alone time!
 The minimum age for these clubs is a bit older than some of the other cruise lines, with the Splash Academy for Kids aged 5 to 12.

 Entourage for teens includes programming and classes that teens are interested in, including circus skills, video games, and improv.
 There is also late-night programming for kids aged 5-12, but that is offered at an additional fee.